 Why are Embedded/Hardcoded Credentials Risky?

-Hardcoded credentials are favored cyberattack targets for password guessing exploits, allowing hackers and malware to hijack firmware, devices (such as health monitoring equipment), systems, and software.
+Hardcoded credentials are favored targets for password guessing attacks, allowing hackers and malware to hijack firmware, devices (such as health monitoring equipment), systems, and software.

 Often, the same hardcoded credential, or a limited number of them, are used across all applications (many that require elevated privileges to function) or devices produced by a manufacturer/software development company within a particular series, release, or model.
 So, once a hacker knows the default password, they can potentially compromise all similar devices or application instances.
 This kind of exploit has resulted in some massive cyberattacks that have caused massive security breaches, worldwide outages, and even jeopardized critical infrastructure.